jagotu/BACIL/thesis_text/thesis_text.md

 ## Previous work

-Truffle was originally described as "a novel approach to implementing AST interpreters" in [Self-Optimizing AST Interpreters (2012)](https://dl.acm.org/doi/10.1145/2384577.2384587) and wasn't directly applicable for our bytecode intepreter problem.
+Truffle was originally described as "a novel approach to implementing AST interpreters" in [Self-Optimizing AST Interpreters (2012)](https://dl.acm.org/doi/10.1145/2384577.2384587) and wasn't directly applicable to our bytecode interpreter problem.

-[Bringing Low-Level Languages to the JVM: Efficient Execution of LLVM IR on Truffle (2016)](https://dl.acm.org/doi/10.1145/2998415.2998416) implemented Sulong, a LLVM IR (bytecode) runtime, and showed "how a hybrid bytecode/AST interpreter can be implemented in Truffle".
-This is already very similar to our current work, however it had to implement its own approach to converting unstructured control flow into AST nodes.
+[Bringing Low-Level Languages to the JVM: Efficient Execution of LLVM IR on Truffle (2016)](https://dl.acm.org/doi/10.1145/2998415.2998416) implemented Sulong, an LLVM IR (bytecode) runtime, and showed "how a hybrid bytecode/AST interpreter can be implemented in Truffle".
+This is already very similar to our current work, however, it had to implement its own approach to converting unstructured control flow into AST nodes.

 In [Truffle version 0.15 (2016)](https://github.com/oracle/graal/blob/master/truffle/CHANGELOG.md#version-015), the `ExplodeLoop.LoopExplosionKind` enumeration was implemented, providing the [`MERGE_EXPLODE` strategy](#mergeexplode-strategy).

 In [GraalVM version 21.0 (2021)](https://www.graalvm.org/release-notes/21_0/), an "experimental Java Virtual Machine implementation based on a Truffle interpreter" was introduced.
-In general principles, this project is very similiar to our work, using the same approaches but implementing a different language.
+In general principles, this project is very similar to our work, using the same approaches but implementing a different language.

-While [Truffle CIL Interpreter (2020)](https://epub.jku.at/obvulihs/content/titleinfo/5473678) also implemented the CIL runtime, it chose a completely different approach of building an AST from the text representation of IL code.
+While [Truffle CIL Interpreter (2020)](https://epub.jku.at/obvulihs/content/titleinfo/5473678) also implemented the CIL runtime, it chose a completely different approach, building an AST from the text representation of IL code.
 Also, as it admits in the conclusion, it "didn't focus on performance optimization of the different instructions".
 The same implementation approach was chosen by [truffleclr](https://github.com/alex4o/truffleclr).

 # Theory